CSCD01/team_15-project/deliverable-3/FEATURE-ANALYSIS.md

 2. ```extension/history.js``` - (NEW) This file will have to be created which will contain functions that are responsible for communicating with the history DB within IndexedDB.
 This will include various queries such as adding, getting and updating which we can call via the ```intentRunner.js``` script.

+#### Architectural Change:
-**Architectural Change**: To demonstrate the change that will occur with the implementation of this issue, we have decided to modify the existing sequence diagram from deliverable 1 that detailed the process of a user saying a command into the extension.
+To demonstrate the change that will occur with the implementation of this issue, we have decided to modify the existing sequence diagram from deliverable 1 that detailed the process of a user saying a command into the extension.
 In the highlighted area, we have shown the additional components and functions that will be executed as a result of this change.
 Once receiving the command from the user, the intent runner will utilize the history database API which adds the entry of the command to the database.
 Observe that before this change, there was no major interaction with a database in this sequence.

 ![Updated Run Command Sequence Diagram](./images/firefox-voice-sequence.png)